sglassman/github-slideshow/_posts/0000-01-02-sglassman.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our SGlassman slide!"
 ---
-I am the Git Master
+This is my GitHub Desktop Update
 Use the left arrow to go back!